 Advertising technology seems to have a language all its own.
 Pay-per-click, demand-side platform (DSP), ad exchange — the list goes on and on.

-While programmatic and real-time bidding are closely connected and often used together, the two words are not synonymous.
-Let’s break them down and take a look at their differences.
+The terms programmatic and real-time bidding (RTB) are closely connected and often used together, but the two words are not synonymous.
+Before we break them down and take a look at their differences, let’s track them back to their origins: media buying.

 Media buying, as it applies to digital advertising, is the most powerful and most often-used tool in the repertoire of modern marketers.
 Without it, how would brands ever reach potential customers?

-Simply put, programmatic media-buying is the process of purchasing digital ad space (display ads, banners, video) with the help of automated software based on complex algorithms.
+Simply put, programmatic media-buying is the process of purchasing digital ad space (display ads, banners, video) automatically, with the assistance of dedicated software and algorithms that automate the process.

-As mentioned above, this automated process has greatly improved efficiency for buyers and sellers alike.
+These automated processes have greatly improved efficiency for buyers and sellers.
 Its benefits are especially significant given the high level of fragmentation caused by the exploding number of digital channels and potential publishers.
-Add to that the difficulty in tracking results and it’s not hard to see why a better solution was needed.

 Real-Time Bidding (RTB)

-While RTB is estimated to account for over 90% of all programmatic buying and over a third of digital ad spend overall, there is also something called programmatic-direct or fixed-price programmatic, also known as automated guaranteed.
-In this model, ad inventory is sold directly to advertisers without any bidding, although there still may be some negotiation involved.
+While RTB is estimated to account for over 90% of all programmatic buying and over a third of digital ad spend overall.

 Now that we’ve seen exactly how programmatic and RTB fit together, what does this mean for the future?

-Given rapid developments in ad tech over the last few years and increasing emphasis on efficiency in advertising and marketing spending, programmatic and RTB will continue to grow.
+Given the rapid developments in AdTech over the last few years and increasing emphasis on efficiency in advertising and marketing spending, programmatic and RTB will continue to grow and expand into new mediums, such as TV and audio.

 Get our whitepaper!